Luxury Rallies is a trading name of Luxury Sleuth Ltd

 We have a data controller in relation to the information that you provide us with.
 As a result, we are legally responsible for how that information is handled.

 We will comply with the Data Protection Act 1998 in the way we use and share your personal data.
 Among other things, this means that we will only use your personal data:

 - as set out in the legislation and this policy,

 - to the extent necessary for these purposes.

 We may process your personal data ourselves or through data processors who will process data on our behalf.
 If we use data processors we will remain responsible for ensuring that they comply with this policy and data protection law.

 We will take every reasonable precaution to safeguard the personal information that you supply.

-Luxury Rallies data controller handles the data for Distinguished Traveller and Luxury Rallies and is registered with the Information Commissioner’s Office under the Data Protection Act 1998; its registration number is ZA194046.
+Luxury Rallies data controller handles the data for Luxury Sleuth and Luxury Rallies and is registered with the Information Commissioner’s Office under the Data Protection Act 1998; its registration number is ZA194046.
 You can get in touch with us in any of the following ways through this website contact form or phone or by sending a letter to: